 However, not all is lost.
 Both issues (load balancing and transparent failover) can be solved by a software or hardware load-balanced-cluster.
 The scalability of such solution depends more on the budget we have, but it supports our decision to implement the Oracle RAC for database high-availability.

-The conceptual diagram is showed on the following image:
+The conceptual diagram is shown on the following image:

 The balancer is in charge of the load balancing; this can be either a software component (for instance, a web server with round-robin balancing like Apache) or a hardware component (like an F5 Switch) in such configuration as to allow: